-To select this concentration a student must identify two specific focus areas, and then select courses supporting the themes of the focus areas.
+To select this concentration a student must identify two specific focus areas, and then select courses supporting the focus areas.
 The focus areas may support one overall goal.
 Students selecting this option must obtain the approval of two department chairs, or if the focus areas are both within engineering, the approval of two engineering faculty members.

-Program requirements 88 credit hours
+Program requirements 84 credit hours

-88 credit hours as defined above: 12 in mathematics, 12 in science, three in computer programming, 22 in general engineering, three in free electives, and 36 in core requirements, plus:
+84 credit hours as defined above: 12 in mathematics, eight in science, three in computer programming, 23 in general engineering, three in free electives, and 35 in core requirements, plus: